Bar Kokhba Revolt: Religious suppression

-This period of repression left a profound impact on rabbinic memory, later referred to in tradition as a time of shemad, meaning "destruction" or "desolation."
-Rabbinic texts attach a curse to Hadrian's name—"May his bones rot!".
-The Tosefta states that Rabbi Ishmael, a 2nd-century sage, likened the decrees to a second destruction, describing them as an effort to "uproot the Torah" from among the Jews.
-The Jewish response included both covert observance and open defiance, with some choosing martyrdom—a pattern that would reappear in later episodes of Jewish history.
-According to rabbinic literature, Rabbi Akiva, one of the most revered figures in Jewish tradition, was arrested for studying the Torah and flayed with iron combs while reciting the Shema, Judaism's central declaration of faith.
-Rabbi Judah ben Baba was executed after ordaining new rabbis in secret, while Rabbi Shimon bar Yochai reportedly went into hiding in a cave with his son for several years to escape execution.
-These events are remembered not only in halakhic literature but also in midrashic texts and liturgical poetry, particularly in the stories of the Ten Martyrs, which became emblematic of Jewish martyrdom and resistance to religious persecution.
+This period of repression left a lasting imprint on rabbinic memory, traditionally termed a time of shemad, meaning "destruction" or "desolation."
+Rabbinic texts append a curse to Hadrian's name: "may his bones rot".
+In the Tosefta (Sotah 15:10), the 2nd-century sage Rabbi Ishmael likened Hadrian's decrees to a "second destruction" intended to "uproot the Torah" from Israel.
+Jewish resistance manifested as both covert observance and open defiance, often leading to martyrdom—a theme that would recur throughout Jewish history.
+The Babylonian Talmud describes several accounts of this defiance: Rabbi Akiva was flayed with iron combs for teaching Torah, dying while reciting the Shema, Judaism's central declaration of faith (Berakhot 61b); Judah ben Bava was martyred after secretly ordaining new rabbis (Sanhedrin 14a); and Shimon bar Yochai and his son were forced to hide in a cave for twelve years to escape execution (Shabbat 33b).
+These events were eventually codified in halakhic, midrashic and liturgical literature, specifically the story of the Ten Martyrs, which remains an emblem of Jewish martyrdom.